Why Use Luminosity Masks in Exposure Blending

 You can see a Before/After and explanation of the workflow for this here: Petra

 Why Use Luminosity Masks in Exposure Blending – Conclusion

 Luminosity masks aren’t for everyone.
 They take a little time to understand and learn.
 They’re certainly more difficult to master than 3rd exposure blending software.
 There’s a lot of trial and error at first.
 However, with mastery comes a dramatic increase in image quality and personal satisfaction.
 As much as I enjoyed my experiences when I tone mapped many images, I could never go back to that.
 Regardless of the quality of the tone mapping program, nothing can give control back to the photographer than digitally blending using luminosity masks, in my opinion.

-If you’re ready to join 1,000s of others in consistently creating stunning images, we have a complete Luminosity Mask tutorial available for instant download.
+If you’re ready to join over 25,000 of others in consistently creating stunning images, we have a complete Luminosity Mask tutorial available for instant download.